mercurialus/mercurialus/README.md

 - 🕵️ **ARPie – Network Packet Sniffer & Simulator:**
   Real-time packet analysis + spoofing for security testing.
 Built using Pcap++ with high-speed packet floods.
+  😴 Currently surviving on caffeine and curiosity, building more projects that might just be worth losing sleep over.
+If you're up for a collab (or just want to debug life together), hit me up!

 ## 🧰 Toolbox